-The Vice 3.0 FS is a simple 4 bar linkage design that has been tweaked and refined on the Australian trails.
+The Reid Vice 3.0 FS is a simple 4 bar linkage design that has been tweaked and refined on the Australian trails.
 The burly tubing and turquoise colour come together to present a bike that looks like a fun time.
-Under the hood the Kinesis made frame is a mix of double and triple butted 6061 aluminium with all mod cons that you would expect from a bike in 2018: Boost spacing (148x12mm) rear end, tapered head tube and all sealed pivot points.
-There is an adaptor if you want to run a front mech, which is probably not a bad thing on the 1×10 drivetrain.
-This does add versatility to the bike, and may be essential if you decide to load it with gear and head into the great unknown.
+Under the hood, the Kinesis-made frame is a mix of double and triple-butted 6061 aluminium.
+It goes with all mod cons that you would expect from a bike in 2018: Boost spacing (148x12mm) rear end, tapered head tube and all sealed pivot points.
+Besides, there is an adaptor if you want to run a front mech, which is probably not a bad thing on the 1×10 drivetrain.
+Notably, this does add versatility to the bike and maybe essential if you decide to load it with gear and head into the great unknown.
 Be mindful that a front mech may limit tyre clearance.

-The Vice is specced sharply for a bike when looking at the parts sheet.
-Conscientious specs sees some big brand technologies from RockShox, Shimano and KS components blended with in-house and OEM parts.
+The Reid Vice FS 3.0 is specced sharply for a bike when looking at the parts sheet.
+Conscientious specs see some big brand technologies from RockShox, Shimano and KS components blended with in-house and OEM parts.

-The SLX 1×10 drivetrain is a solid performer and coupled with the Sunrace 11-40 cassette gives a wider range than available without reaching the higher price point groupsets.
-Hydraulic braking courtesy of Deore is another smart addition, although the rear rotor could possibly be beefed up to 180mm to match the front and deal with stopping 15+ kilos of trail bike.
+The SLX 1×10 drivetrain is a solid performer and coupled with the Sunrace 11-40 cassette.
+This gives a wider range than available without reaching the higher price point groupsets.
+Hydraulic braking courtesy of Deore is another smart addition, although the rear rotor could possibly be beefed up to 180mm to match the front and deal with stopping 15+ kilos of a trail bike.

-Other notables are the KS Crux cable actuated dropper post and Formula hubs sealed bearings laced into WTB Scraper rims.
-The WTB Trailblazer tyres in 27.5 x 2.8” are on the narrower end of the plus sized spectrum, but there is plenty of frame/fork clearance to go bigger if your heart desires.
+Other notables are the KS Crux cable-actuated dropper post and Formula hubs sealed bearings laced into WTB Scraper rims.
+The WTB Trailblazer tyres in 27.5 x 2.8” are on the narrower end of the plus-sized spectrum.
+Nevertheless, there is plenty of frame/fork clearance to go bigger if your heart desires.

 The OEM bits on offer are simple but effective.
-The aluminium handlebars have a good shape and are a generous 760mm and couple well with the 70mm stem to provide a comfortable cockpit.
+The aluminium handlebars have a good shape and are a generous 760mm.
+They couple well with the 70mm stem to provide a comfortable cockpit.

 To find out how it rides and more, read the full article over on the AMB website >